- The Seven Best Beard Washes of 2019

-Growing a beard has become more and more popular in the past few years, and along with this, the market for beard care products has exploded in growth.
+Growing a beard has become more and more popular in the past few years, and along with this, the market for beard products has exploded in growth.

 There’s so many to choose from, all the way from beard oils into various beard dyes and mustache combs.
 And granted, it sometimes may look like beard maintenance would require the skill set of a rocket scientist and a huge beard care kit.

 The big question is this;

 If you have a beard, you know that it grows perfectly even if you wash it with normal shampoo meant for the hair on the top of your head.

-But if you look deeper into it, there is a reason to actually opt for specific beard shampoo and beard conditioner (or not even specifically a product targeted towards beards, but different than most store-bought shampoos).
+But if you look deeper into it, there is a reason to opt for specific beard shampoo and beard conditioner (or not even specifically a product targeted towards beards, but different than most store-bought shampoos).

 The hair on your face is hormonal, and its health is much more dependent on hormones such as testosterone and DHT, as well as the naturally produced sebum oil.